-If CONCURRENT does not appear, execution of an ITERATE construct completes, the activation record of the iterator instance is destroyed, the iterator instance ceases to exist, and the construct becomes inactive when

-- the iterator terminates, - an EXIT statement that belongs to the ITERATE construct is executed, - an EXIT or CYCLE statement that belongs to an outer construct and is within the range of the ITERATE construct is executed, - a branch occurs from a statement within the range of the ITERATE construct to a statement that is neither the end-iterate-stmt nor within the range of the ITERATE construct, or - a RETURN statement within the ITERATE construct is executed. - 3 If CONCURRENT appears, execution of an ITERATE construct completes, the activation record of the - 4 iterator instance is destroyed, the iterator instance ceases to exist, and the construct becomes inactive then the iterator terminates and execution of all iterations is completed. - 5 when the iterator terminates and execution of all iterations is completed.
+- If CONCURRENT does not appear, execution of an ITERATE construct completes, the activation 25 record of the iterator instance is destroyed, the iterator instance ceases to exist, and the construct 26 - 27 becomes inactive when - the iterator terminates, - an EXIT statement that belongs to the ITERATE construct is executed, - an EXIT or CYCLE statement that belongs to an outer construct and is within the range of the ITERATE construct is executed,

-- 6 When execution of the ITERATE construct completes, if declaration-type-spec does not appear - if = appears and block was executed, the value of variable is the value assigned by the ITERATE statement before the final execution of block, or assigned during the final execution of block; otherwise its definition status and value (if any) are the same as before execution of the ITERATE construct, or - if => appears and block was executed, the association status of data-pointer-object is as established by the ITERATE statement before the final execution of block, or established during the final execution of block; otherwise its association status is the same as before execution of the ITERATE construct.
+- a branch occurs from a statement within the range of the ITERATE construct to a statement that is neither the end-iterate-stmt nor within the range of the ITERATE construct, or - a RETURN statement within the ITERATE construct is executed. - 5 If CONCURRENT appears, execution of an ITERATE construct completes, the activation record of the - 6 iterator instance is destroyed, the iterator instance ceases to exist, and the construct becomes inactive - 7 when the iterator terminates and execution of all iterations is completed. - 8 When execution of the ITERATE construct completes, if declaration-type-spec does not appear - if = appears and block was executed, the value of variable is the value assigned by the ITERATE statement before the final execution of block, or assigned during the final execution of block; otherwise its definition status and value (if any) are the same as before execution of the ITERATE construct, or - if => appears and block was executed, the association status of data-pointer-object is as established by the ITERATE statement before the final execution of block, or established during the final execution of block; otherwise its association status is the same as before execution of the ITERATE construct.